ChrisOrgan/Covid_Analysis/README.md

      - **Discussion**
         - Why isn't there more variability in the rate of SARS-CoV-2 genomic evolution?
-            - We found gradualism either because we are looking at a genome-wide mode of evolution, or because there is a push of constant selection from immense population size.
+            - We found gradualism either because we are looking at genome-wide evolution, or because there is a push of constant selection from immense, global-scale population size.
      - **Methods**
-        - Mention the *R<sup>2</sup>* of the regression model that we used for the phylogenetic predictions.
+        - Mention the *R<sup>2</sup>* of the regression model that we used for the phylogenetic predictions (*R<sup>2</sup>* = 0.61).
-        - We need to acknowledge that most of the genomes at GISAID come from symptomatic patients.
+        - We need to acknowledge that because asymptomatic carriers are unlikely to be noticed in the first place, genomes from such individuals are also unlikely to be sequenced.
-            - Tanner will provide a reference.
     - **Significance**
         - Based on Charles Chapus's comment, our study should also benefit researchers who are trying to trace infectious events.
+            - Using a strict molecular clock to determine the TMRCA of SARS-CoV-2 (Sciré et al. 2020) might be appropriate.
     - **Cover letter**
         - Viral phylodynamics is the study of how epidemiological, immunological, and evolutionary processes shape viral phylogenies